depthbomb/grinch.py/README.md

 * Run the script by running `python app.py` in your command line tool (while still `cd`'d into the same folder)
 * ???
 * PROFIT!!

+## Will I get in trouble for using this?

+It depends on how you use it.
+This does not use any exploits and uses what the Discord API provides us.
+However using this as a selfbot and not through a bot account will risk getting your account banned.
+You have been warned.